watermark

 • Mario & Sonic at the Olympic Games (Dutch)

-Read about the most challenging project I have ever done and learn from the mistakes of others.
+Learn from the most challenging project I have ever undertaken and avoid these common pitfalls.

-The below is an interesting case scenario for aspiring developers and localizers.
-During this project, the hardest I have ever done, every single localization rule was broken, resulting in a less than optimal product.
-This story shows two things: first, it teaches you how you should definitely not organize your project.
-Second, it shows you that even in a worst-case scenario, I can work miracles (considering the tools given).
+This is an insightful case study for both developers and localizers.
+In this project—the toughest I've ever tackled—every localization rule was broken, leading to a subpar product.
+This story reveals two key lessons: first, how *not* to organize your project.
+Second, it proves that even in the worst-case scenario, I can still work miracles with the tools available.

 Computer-Assisted Translation